jtof-dev/dotfiles/README.md

   - to add the colors to `initramfs`, I used `sudo mkinitcpio -p linux-zen`

-### dotfiles.sh

-- the [dotfiles.sh](dotfiles.sh) bash script will copy in the dotfiles tracked by this repo, and dump a list of all my explicitly installed packages

-- call it with `bash dotfiles.sh` from the repo root folder

 ### spicetify

 - spicetify is very nice to have, but an absolute nightmare to install for the first time. for my own ease of use, I am including a copy of the `.config/spicetify` directory